Travel bans issued in reaction to Ebola

 Ivory Coast, Aug 23: Closed land borders with Guinea and Liberia.
 Borders reopened in early October.

 Seychelles, Aug.
-26: Bans travellers who have visited Sierra Leone, Liberia, Nigeria and Democratic Republic of Congo "for any length of time."
-Also bans Seychelles nationals from travelling to Sierra Leone, Liberia, Guinea, Nigeria or Democratic Republic of Congo, unless permitted by Public Health Commissioner.
+26: Bans travelers who have visited Sierra Leone, Liberia, Nigeria and Democratic Republic of Congo "for any length of time."
+Also bans Seychelles nationals from traveling to Sierra Leone, Liberia, Guinea, Nigeria or Democratic Republic of Congo, unless permitted by Public Health Commissioner.

 Guyana, Sept.
 9: Stops issuing visas to citizens of Guinea, Liberia, Sierra Leone and Nigeria.
 Ban not announced until Oct.
 16.

 Colombia, Oct.
-14: Denies entry to travellers who have visited Sierra Leone, Liberia, Guinea and Nigeria in past four weeks.
+14: Denies entry to travelers who have visited Sierra Leone, Liberia, Guinea and Nigeria in past four weeks.

 St. Kitts and Nevis, Oct.
 15: Bans visitors from Liberia, Sierra Leone and Guinea.
-Travellers who have visited the three countries in the previous 21 days will also be banned.
+Travelers who have visited the three countries in the previous 21 days will also be banned.

 Jamaica, Oct.
 16: Bans foreigners arriving from Liberia, Guinea and Sierra Leone and bans foreigners who have visited any of the four countries within four weeks prior to arrival in Jamaica.
 Jamaicans who have visited those countries will be quarantined for 28 days.